kifbv/arch-linux-dell/README.md

 Notes to myself on how to install Arch Linux.

-Instructions below are mostly from the [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide/).
+Instructions below mostly from the [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide/).

-Tested on:
-- Dell XPS13 (9360)
+Tested on Dell XPS13 (9360).
-- 2008 Macbook Black (search b43 drivers for wifi)

 ## Preparation
 Prepare a bootable USB stick with the Arch image on it:

-1. download the latest Arch Linux ISO image from the [Arch Linux Downloads](https://www.archlinux.org/download/) page
+1. download the latest Arch Linux ISO image and its signature from the [Arch Linux Downloads](https://archlinux.org/download/) page
+1. verify the image integrity: `gpg --keyserver-options auto-key-retrieve --verify archlinux-version-x86_64.iso.sig`
-1. format a USB stick (FAT format, MBR partition table)
+1. format a USB stick (FAT format, MBR partition table) or use something like [ventoy](https://www.ventoy.net/en/index.html)
+  - formatted stick: copy the ISO image to the stick: `cp path/to/archlinux.iso /dev/disk/by-id/usb-xxxx`
-1. copy the ISO image to the stick: `sudo dd if=<path_to_iso> of=<path_to_usb_device> bs=1m`
+  - ventoy: copy the ISO image to the stick: `cp path/to/archlinux.iso path/to/usb/stick`
-1. alternatively, have a look at [etcher](https://etcher.io/) which automates all this
-1. insert the bootable USB stick, boot the computer and enter the BIOS to disable 'safe boot'
+1. reboot the computer, enter the BIOS, and disable 'safe boot' (if on Linux with systemd: run `systemctl reboot --firmware-setup` should present you with the boot menu directly)
-1. re-boot and select Arch Linux in the boot menu (Dell XPS13: press F12 to get the boot menu)
+1. reboot and select Arch Linux in the boot menu (Dell XPS13: press F12 to get the boot menu)

 ## Pre-installation
 Note: in case of SQUASHFS errors during installation, it probably means that the USB device is not good so try another one.